Zal0/ZGB/README.md

 ZGB
 ===

-A little engine for creating games for the original Game Boy.
+A little engine for creating games for the original GameBoy

 Features <a name="features"></a>
 --------------------------------